eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 apply-path "protocols bgp group <*> neighbor <*>";
 ```

-To finish, beyond BGP, this has many other applications, such as TACACs, RADIUS, NTP, and parsing other hierarchies within the configuration.
+Beyond BGP, we can use it for other protocols such as RADIUS, TACACS, NTP, etc.